 Web design is more than simply how a website looks.
-A website may look fantastic.
-But if it is slow to load, has poor user journeys or content is difficult to find – you will still lose visitors.
+A website may look fantastic, but if it’s slow to load, has poor user journeys, or content is hard to find – you will still lose visitors.
 Effective websites work well and look good.

 Steve Krug’s best-seller – ‘Don’t make me think’ states that web users want to find what they are looking for as quickly and directly as possible.
 Visitors don’t have time to read every word and don’t want to think too much – they want to skim key information and find what they need in a matter of seconds.
 If it takes too long, they will move on.
 Making it easy for your web visitors to find what they need is about creating a good user experience.
 To achieve this, you need to be clear about the purpose of your website – understanding who uses the site and what they are trying to achieve.
 It is about having a good strategy in place.

 Identifying and satisfying your customers’ needs underpins every good marketing strategy.
 If you get this right, you are more likely to achieve your goals.
 Understanding who your web users are and their needs, then designing your website so they can find what they need quickly and easily should be one of the main aims of your website.

 Creating a web design strategy

 Having a clear strategy at the start of a project will help keep you on track as you progress through the process.
 A good web development company will work with you to create your strategy as part of their development process as it will strongly influence the design of your website.

 What is a user persona?

 When planning a new website, it is easy to lose sight of what you are trying to achieve.
 In most cases, it is to satisfy the needs of your target audience and encourage them to take action – purchase your product or complete a contact form for example.
 To effectively do this, you need to know who the people using your website are.
 You can do this by creating user personas for your typical users.